adc-connect/adcc/docs/calculations.rst

 namely ``core_orbitals``, which determines the number of **spatial** orbitals to put into the core space.
 This is to say, that ``core_orbitals=1`` will not just place one orbital into the core space, much rather one alpha and one beta orbital.
-Similarly ``core_orbitals=2`` places two alphas and two betas into the core space and so on.
+Similarly, ``core_orbitals=2`` places two alphas and two betas into the core space and so on.
-By default the lowest-energy occupied orbitals are selected to be part of the core space.
+By default, the lowest-energy occupied orbitals are selected to be part of the core space.

 For example, in order to perform a CVS-ADC(2) calculation of water,